jessekelighine/vindent.vim/README.md

 - If you wish not to use a certain functionality, simply leave the corresponding variable undefined.
 - If you wish not to treat `<Tab>` as some number of `<Space>`s, leave `g:vindent_tabstop` undefined.
-- For a motion or text object to determine a "text block" differently, see [examples](#vindent-motion) or refer to section `vindent_Block_Definition` in the [`doc`](doc/vindent.txt) for detailed explanation.
+- For a motion or text object to define "text blocks" differently, see [examples](#vindent-motion-block-wise) or refer to section `vindent_Block_Definition` in the [`doc`](doc/vindent.txt) for detailed explanation.

 ## Explanations and Examples